 Effective July 1, 2014, the Board will no longer accept payments at the Board office.
-To comply with the West Virginia State Treasurer’s Office (STO), the Board will begin using a STO Lockbox.
+To comply with guidelines established by the West Virginia State Treasurer’s Office (STO), the Board will begin using a STO Lockbox.

 Lockbox is an STO-approved service, by which the STO retrieves payments delivered to a post office box on state business days, processes the checks and remittance forms inside each envelope, prepares a deposit, deposits the checks and notifies the Board of the information on the remittance forms and of the checks deposited.

-Forms submitted by applicants, licensees or registrants that are accompanied by money (checks, money orders, etc.) must be mailed to the P.O.
-Box.
-(THIS APPLIES TO YOUR APPLICATION TO RENEW YOUR APPRAISER LICENSE OR APPRENTICE PERMIT!)
-Any money received at the Board, will be forwarded to the P.O.
-Box.
-Failure to do so could result with your renewal application being received late and a delinquent fee will be applied.
+Forms submitted by applicants, licensees or registrants that are accompanied by money (checks, money orders, etc.) must be mailed to the PO Box.
+Any money received at the Board, will be forwarded to the PO Box.
 Allow ample time for this extra step.
-New forms will include the P.O.
-Box address.
-To review the 2014-2015 License Renewal Instructions click here.
+New forms will be redesigned with the PO Box address.

-Additionally, the Board will no longer return checks with incomplete applications, etcetera, but will issue refunds.
+Additionally, the Board will no longer return checks with applications, etcetera, but will issue refunds.